code-craka/creavibe-pro/docs/template-library.md

 # Template Library Component Documentation

-The Template Library is a comprehensive component for the Creavibe.pro SaaS application that allows users to browse, search, and use content templates.
+The Template Library is a comprehensive component for the CreaVibe SaaS application that allows users to browse, search, and use content templates.
 It provides a visually appealing grid layout with filtering and search capabilities.

 ## Features